 The Stone Edition: The Chumash (AKA “The Artscroll Chumash”)

 Points: Similar to The Living Torah (see above) in that it offers the views of a variety of classical commentators, but from a very literalist perspective (which also informs the translation).
 Very good introduction to the traditional Torah understanding, though.
-It also provides the haftarot (weekly prophetic readings) after all the Torah portions (The Living Torah does this too), making for an easy week-to-week read.
+It also provides the haftarot (weekly prophetic readings) after all the Torah portions (The Living Torah and Steinsaltz Chumash do this too), making for an easy week-to-week exploration.
 Nice illustrations as well.

 Caveats: They have a tendency to treat the non-Orthodox rather poorly.
 They also not-so-delicately insist that their Torah view is the only correct one.

 Points: Good scholarly treatment, with commentators from traditional to modern (including poets and historians) along with much relevant archaeological material.
 Useful, well-researched essays (and maps!) are sprinkled throughout.

 Caveats: The text is sliced up thematically rather than by the portion, making it a challenge for weekly study.
 Also, it uses the wonky JPS translation and, like the Artscroll Chumash (see above), seems convinced that their side has all the answers.

 Slant: Modern Orthodox (with a smidgen of Buddhism)